 Provide direct feed/interruption of digital signage across Grounds.

 LED clocks, LCD displays

-Outdoor public address/siren system activated for extremely time-sensitive emergencies (tornado, active shooter).
+Outdoor public address/siren system activated for certain emergencies (i.e., tornado, active shooter).

 Procedures for Disseminating Emergency Information to the Larger Community: